sjbrown/1kfa/resolution_cards/character_move_sheet.md

  * What new danger does this spot invite?
  * How did a foe move to a spot where you're disadvantaged?

-When a Combat Interlude or Pursuit Interlude ends, you may flip Str and Take a Breather as a Fast move.
+When a Combat or Pursuit ends, you may Take a Breather as a Fast move, flipping Str.